coderbunker/supernanny-userByAP/README.md

 First version is the same as the one deployed on pi-bunker and does not take account of dynamic IPs for AP as they are hard coded on 10.1.0.0/24

+This script currently only works on pi-bunker in the right repository /home/pi/userByAP and needs modifications to work elsewhere.

 ap_list.sh and client_data.sh come from https://github.com/lenzai/monitor_asus